Find Grad Schools

 20% Racial-Ethnic Minorities*

 The 3rd most popular school in the country for sacred music majors who are seeking their master's degree is University of Notre Dame.
 Each year, around 12,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $58,336 per year, while in-state graduate students, on average, pay $58,190 per year.
-The sacred music program at University of Notre Dame awarded 10 master's degrees during the 2020-2021 school year.
-About 20% of this group were women, and 20% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $59,794 per year, while in-state graduate students, on average, pay $59,644 per year.
+During the most recent year for which we have data, 10 people received their master's degree in sacred music from Notre Dame.
+About 60% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 10 Yearly Graduations

 The 3rd most popular school in the country for sacred music majors who are seeking their master's degree is The Southern Baptist Theological Seminary.
 Roughly 4,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $11,400 per year, while in-state graduate students, on average, pay $8,550 per year.
-During the 2020-2021 academic year, 10 people received their master's degree in sacred music from SBTS.
-Around 10% of these students were from an underrepresented racial-ethnic group, and 10% were women.
+During the most recent year for which we have data, 10 people received their master's degree in sacred music from SBTS.

 #5